 The high-quality, built-in FX in Omnisphere are integrated with the interface as well as with the sounds.
 Any FX units you use are saved along with Patches and Multis.

-In one instance of Omnisphere there are 58 different FX Units which can be mixed and matched in 53 FX Racks, a comprehensive FX Preset library, and a powerful feature set for integrating the FX with the synthesis engine.
+In one instance of Omnisphere there are 58 different FX Units (which can be expanded up to 66 via Sonic Extensions which can be mixed and matched in 53 FX Racks, a comprehensive FX Preset library, and a powerful feature set for integrating the FX with the synthesis engine.

 Each of the 8 Parts in Omnisphere has six insert racks (one for each of the four Layers, an AUX rack and a COMMON rack for the entire Patch).
 Additionally, at the Multi level there are 5 racks that are shared by all Parts (four AUX racks and a MASTER rack).

 Omnisphere uses Inserts for Patch FX, and Aux Sends for adding FX to the Parts in a Multi.
 Insert FX affect only the Patch into which they’re inserted, either pre or post-fader, while multiple Parts can share any of the Aux Sends FX.
 All Parts can also go through the final Master Rack.

 There’s no limit to how FX can be applied creatively, but certain FX, such as Compressors and Modulation FX, are best used as Inserts.
 Other FX, like Reverbs and Delays, are best used as Send FX.
 Deciding when and where to apply FX is also an important part of optimizing CPU usage in Omnisphere.
 Using one reverb in an AUX Send for all Layers is far less CPU-intensive than using one reverb for every Layer.